IneshB/Angry-Birds-5/README.md

-# Angry-Birds-5
+# angryBirdsStage2.5
-Birds that are angry.
+Angry Birds stage 2.5 with Class Inheritance and Images